A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Numerical simulations

-As shown by the blue regions on the left side of the two heat maps of Fig.~\ref{fig:immunoscore}, for sufficiently small values of $\alpha_\phi$, the immunoscore is relatively low independently of the value of $w_{\max}$.
+\paragraph{Low immunoscore and emergence of cold tumour scenarios} As shown by the blue regions on the left side of the two heat maps of Fig.~\ref{fig:immunoscore}, for sufficiently small values of $\alpha_\phi$, the immunoscore is relatively low independently of the value of $w_{\max}$.
 This is due to the small concentration of chemoattractant present in the domain, which poses limitations to the inflow and movement of T cells towards the tumour.
 Hence, in the framework of our model, this parameter range corresponds to the emergence of cold tumour scenarios.

 Sample dynamics of the numbers and densities of tumour cells and T cells for the values of $\alpha_\phi$ and $w_{\max}$ corresponding to the dotted pink square \textbf{1} in Fig.~\ref{fig:immunoscore} are displayed in the plots in Fig.~\ref{fig:evolTempsTOT}\textbf{(a)} and Fig.~\ref{fig:evolTempsCold}.
 As shown by Fig.~\ref{fig:evolTempsTOT}\textbf{(a)}, for sufficiently small values of $\alpha_\phi$, the total amount of chemoattractant in the domain is too small to trigger a sufficiently high inflow of T cells that can compensate for the loss caused by T cell death.
 As a result, the number of T cells decreases over time.
 Moreover, there is a shallow gradient of the chemoattractant, which results in a slow movement of T cells towards the tumour.
-Therefore, as shown by Fig.~\ref{fig:evolTempsCold}\textbf{(b)-(c)}, at the end of simulations, the density of T cells around the tumour is almost zero and T cells are still very much concentrated in the proximity of the blood vessels ({\it i.e.} their entry points).
+As a result, as shown by Fig.~\ref{fig:evolTempsCold}\textbf{(b)-(c)}, at the end of simulations, the density of T cells around the tumour is almost zero and T cells are still very much concentrated in the proximity of the blood vessels ({\it i.e.} their entry points).